Turning Conflict Into Understanding

 Frequently Asked Questions

-What are the five main conflict resolution styles?
+What are the five conflict resolution styles?

-How much does workplace conflict cost employers?
+How much does workplace conflict actually cost?

-What is the DESC model for conflict resolution?
+What is the DESC model?

 How do you de-escalate a heated conversation?